Information for Candidates

 • The average is approximately 8 committees per councillor and the time commitment to each varies

-• Acting or Deputy Mayor responsibilities with appointments approved by Council
+• Acting or Deputy Mayor responsibilities with appointments approved by Council;

 Time Commitment

 While the role of Mayor is a full-time commitment, the role of City Councillor depends on your lifestyle and the level of availability you intend to provide your constituents.
-Some past councillors have continued to work in their full and part-time careers, while to others being councillor is their full-time career, or a service to their community in their retirement.
+Some past councillors have continued to work in their full and part-time careers, while to others being a councillor is their full-time career, or a service to their community in their retirement.
 Some typical time commitments include:

 • Regular Council and Committee of the Whole Meetings - 4-10 hours/month